dogppatrick/dogppatrick/README.md

 - ⚡ Fun fact: ...
 -->

-I’m currently working on LeaLeaTechology
+I’m currently working on LeaLea Technology as software engineer Main use Python devlop micro service api and database kind of app
-Mainly use Python